MileHacker Logo

 Climate-Appropriate Clothing

-Your clothing choices directly shape your comfort in Tucson's desert environment.
-Layers often mark a good approach, especially during cooler months.
+Your clothing choices directly define your comfort in Tucson's desert environment.
+Layers often mark a good approach, especially when it's cooler months.

 Seasonal Recommendations